DataDog/documentation/content/en/observability_pipelines/setup/archives.md

 The [Observability Pipelines Worker][1] can collect, process, and route logs and metrics from any source to any destination.
 Using Datadog, you can build and manage all of your Observability Pipelines Worker deployments at scale.

-This guide walks you through deploying the Worker in your common tools cluster and configuring it to send logs to cloud storage for archiving.
+This guide walks you through deploying the Worker in your common tools cluster and configuring it to send logs to a cloud storage for archiving.

 ## Assumptions
 * You are already using Datadog and want to use Observability Pipelines.